apache/trafficserver/doc/reference/plugins/metafilter.en.rst

 ------------

 `metalink` is a global plugin.
-It is enabled by adding it to your :file:`plugins.config` file.
+It is enabled by adding it to your :file:`plugin.config` file.
 There are no options.

 Implementation Status
 ---------------------